-7.3 Input of wheel dimensions for the standard balancing mode
+7.2 Input of wheel dimensions for the standard balancing mode

-If several wheels of the same wheel type and with identical wheel size are balanced in succession, it is only necessary to enter the data for the first wheel.
+If several wheels with identical wheel size are balanced in succession, it is only necessary to enter the data for the first wheel.
 It will remain stored until new entries are made.

-7.3.1 Determination and input of rim width
+7.2.1 Determination and input of rim width